What North Korean photos say about new ballistic missile

 THE LAUNCHER

-North Korea boasted repeatedly in its announcement of the launch Wednesday that the Hawasong-15 was fired from a domestically made erector-launcher vehicle.
+North Korea boasted repeatedly in its announcement of the launch Wednesday that the Hwasong-15 was fired from a domestically made erector-launcher vehicle.
 Its photos back that up.
-Being able to make its own mobile launch vehicles, called TELs, frees the North from the need to get them from other countries, like China, which is crucial considering the tightening of international sanctions that Pyongyang faces.
+Being able to make its own mobile launch vehicles, called TELs, frees the North from the need to get them from other countries, like China, which is crucial considering the tightening of international sanctions that North Korea faces.
 TELs make it easier to move missiles around and launch them from remote, hard-to-predict locations.
-That makes finding and destroying the Hawasong-15 before a launch more difficult.
+That makes finding and destroying the Hwasong-15 before a launch more difficult.

 THE PAYLOAD